 Status.
 A symbol may be defined, defined with value, parameter, temporary, solid temporary, or value.
 A solid temporary symbol is a temporary symbol which value shall be stored between base blocks (see Section 14.2.1).

 Storage.
 A symbol may be auto, register, static, extern or typedef.
-In this book, tonly difference between an auto or register symbol is that the address operator cannot be applied to a register symbol.
+If the storage specifier is omitted a global variable is regarded as static and a local variable is regarded as auto.
+In this book, the only difference between an auto or register symbol is that the address operator cannot be applied to a register symbol.

 Type.
 Each symbol has a type as described in Section 7.1.